theobald-software/theobald-software.github.io/content/_en/xtract-is/parameterization.md

 ---

-Various settings of the extractions (e.g., package size, selection criteria, etc.) can be parameterized.
+Various settings of the Xtract IS components (e.g., package size, selection criteria, etc.) can be parameterized.
-The parameters and properties be populated at SSIS package runtime using standard SSIS functionality, such as expressions, SSIS variables, etc.
+The parameters can be populated at SSIS package runtime using standard SSIS functionality, such as expressions, SSIS variables, etc.
 Xtract IS offers two technical options for parameterization using:
 - [Properties](./parameterization-prop)
 - [Variables](./parameterization-var)